-This statement reflects the continued expenditures for construction of the transmission, substation and distribution system which were \$42 million in 2011.
-Cash from operations was \$100.3 million, up \$10.6 million from 2010 resulting from an electric rate increase in 2011 and lower operating expense.
-Cash from capital and related financing activities increased \$39.1 million, partially due to \$38.5 million received from the 2011 issuance of additional commercial paper notes.
+Cash from operating activities was \$100.3 million, up \$10.6 million from 2010 resulting from an electric rate increase in 2011.
+Cash from capital and related financing activities increased \$39.1 million, primarily due to \$38.5 million received from the 2011 issuance of additional commercial paper notes.
+Cash flow from investing activities decreased \$43.6 million in 2011 due to the purchase of investments related to the \$38.5 million received from commercial paper notes.